List of genres: Crime and mystery

 A crime story is often about a crime that is being committed or was committed, but can also be an account of a criminal's life.
 A mystery story follows an investigator as they attempt to solve a puzzle (often a crime).
 The details and clues are presented as the story continues and the protagonist discovers them and by the end of the story the mystery is solved.
 For example, in the case of a crime mystery, the perpetrator and motive behind the crime are revealed and the perpetrator is brought to justice.
+But in some circumstances the person who has committed the crime or committed a crime before will not always be brought to justice it may end unsolved.
 Mystery novels are often written in series, which facilitates a more in-depth development of the primary investigator.